 Accounting Standards

-The PIU will prepare the project accounts in accordance with Cash Basis International Public Sector Accounting Standards (IPSAS).
+The PIU will prepare the project financial statements in accordance with Cash Basis International Public Sector Accounting Standards (IPSAS).

 The Project related FS would be prepared in accordance with the World Bank’s Financial Management Sector Boards’ Guidelines: Annual Financial Reporting and Auditing for World Bank Financed Activities.
-The basis of accounting will be cash based model of International Accounting Standards.
+The basis of accounting will be cash-basis IPSAS.

-The Special Purpose Project Financial Statements are prepared to report the information to the World Bank and the Government of Georgia.
+The Special Purpose Project Financial Statements are prepared to report the information to the World Bank, AIIB and the Government of Georgia.
 As a result, Special purpose project FS may not be suitable for another purpose.